 Sometimes the cheaper option to get to Sibiu is from Bucharest.
 As the capital city of Romania, flights to Bucharest are cheap.
 From Bucharest, you can take one of the many trains departing for Sibiu.

-Not only will you save money, but you can also spend a few days in Bucharest, exploring the so-called “Paris of The East”.
+Not only will you save money, but you can also spend a day in Bucharest, exploring the so-called “Paris of The East”.

 Best Hostel In Sibiu, Romania – B13 Hostel

 B13 Hostel is the one-and-only hostel in Sibiu that will exceed your expectations.
 Located a 1-minute walk from the Large Square, sightseeing in Sibiu just got a whole lot easier.
 The hostel features spacious rooms and comfortable beds, so sharing a room with other travelers isn’t too bad.